Recommendations For Trailer Frame Painting

 Another option I recommend is to painting with a 2-part epoxy based primer.
 It has a base primer, then an “Activator” or “Hardener”.
 When mixed together, they create a chemical reaction that hardens it to make it really tough.

 I was first introduced to it about 25 years ago.
 I sanded the frame by hand, cleaned it thoroughly, the painted it.
 It is still going.
-That trailer spent a lot of time on the Bonneville Salt Flats — which is the worst environment I’ve ever experienced.
+That trailer spent a lot of time on the Bonneville Salt Flats – which is the worst environment I have ever experienced.

 The first year at Bonneville everything rusted right through the paint.
 Then I found this two-part epoxy primer, and I redid everything on the trailer and the vehicle frame.
 We raced several more years out there with no more rust – unless we scratched through somewhere.
 That said, we scratched the paint many times but rarely scratched through the epoxy primer.

-Down Sides: It’s messy, and it takes some time to setup a good make-shift paint booth to do it DIY.
+Down Sides: Painting is messy, and it takes some time to set up a good “make-shift” paint booth to do it DIY.
 You have to mix small batches and spray till you run out, then mix more because the cure time is pretty short.

 Paint over the primer in any color you want.